victorinchrist/InDecision/index.md

 Key takeaways:

-- Harris adminstration focuses on forgiving significant amounts for borrowers, especially those marginalized or pursuing advanced degrees.
+- Harris administration focuses on forgiving significant amounts for borrowers, especially those marginalized or pursuing advanced degrees.
 Furthermore, forgiveness programs will target high-debt sectors or racial inequities.
 To keep in mind is that forgiveness efforts largely focus on smaller groups with graduate loans.
 - The main emphasis of Trump administration would be to reduce borrowing for graduate students.
 The streamlining repayment or partnering with private lenders will help older borrowers and private nonprofit students.
 A warning may be that graduate students at for-profits or in healthcare bear high debt burdens but are less likely to benefit from a repayment strategy that doesn't include targeted relief.

 ## How would student loan forgiveness impact the average borrower?